Hours and arrival

 Our checkroom is closed.
 Scooters, skateboards, rolling bags, and all items over 11 × 17 × 5” [28 × 43 × 13 cm] are not permitted in the Museum.
 All bags will be inspected upon arrival.
 Please wear backpacks on the front of your chest or carry them to the side.

-Indoor dining at our restaurants is temporarily closed.
-Outside food and beverages are not permitted.
-See staff picks for where to eat in midtown—we recommend you confirm each establishment’s availability directly.
+MoMA admission ticket holders can receive a discount at local restaurants.
+You can also check out some staff picks for where to eat in midtown—we recommend you confirm each establishment’s availability directly.

-The Cullman Education and Research Building, Crown Creativity Lab, Heyman Family Art Lab, classrooms, and theaters are currently closed.
-Films, performances, gallery talks, and other in-person events are currently suspended.
+The Cullman Education and Research Building, Crown Creativity Lab, Heyman Family Art Lab, and classrooms are currently closed.
+Performances, gallery talks, and other in-person events are currently suspended.

 During this time, you can also tune in to our Virtual Views series of online explorations and enjoy Magazine, with artist projects, inside looks, and resources.
 We’re also sharing art-making activities that you can enjoy from home.

-Members receive priority access, subject to capacity restrictions, but must reserve member timed tickets online.
+Members receive priority access, and can reserve member timed tickets online.
 Standard guest quantity limits pertaining to each member category apply.
 Monday mornings are exclusively for members: From 10:30 a.m. to 1:00 p.m., MoMA is open to members and their guests only.